AsTryE/PullClearBulletiniOS10/README.md

 # PullClearBulletiniOS10
-pull to clear all the bulletin
+pull to clear all the bulletin for iOS10